Eniii68/Template-HsH/README.md

   comma-seperated list, if more than one author is present.
 - `\titlehead` is for a small line left of the logo.
 This is usually the department or division.
 May be empty
 - `\subject` is for a broad description of what your file is.
 "Laborbericht" for example.
 Can be empty.
 - `\title` is quite obvious.
 The only one that must be present.
+I additionally accept an optional parameter which will be treated as a short form of the title and used in the header (this makes sense if your title is very long and fills your header too much)
 - `\subtitle` is a smaller second line under the title.
 Can be empty
 - `\date` is the date of your project.
 You can use a custom one, but if you don't set it, the current date at compile time will be used.
 - `\professor` a new macro do define your professors name, if needed.